netrias/assist/README.md

 Module ```Critical Gene Validation``` requires a 3rd party license and is thus not included in this repo.

 ### Where to get data:
-Download data from [ASSIST Dropbox](https://www.dropbox.com/sh/uajkuclelr409e3/AADUigHDIqBXCaaDvcHo9sv-a?dl=0) in the `data` folder.
+Download data from [RNASSIST Dropbox](https://www.dropbox.com/sh/uajkuclelr409e3/AADUigHDIqBXCaaDvcHo9sv-a?dl=0) in the `data` folder.
 The user guide below assumes that you have downloaded all data files and placed them under the `data` subfolder of this project.

 ## User Guide

-To run ASSIST software on your machine, you need to have Java, Python and Docker installed.
+To run RNASSIST software on your machine, you need to have Java, Python and Docker installed.
 We recommend Java SE Runtime 15.0.2, Python 3.7+ (tested on 3.8.5) and Docker 20.10.6.
 GNU Make 3.81 is also required to build the Docker images.
-Below we describe how to set up and run the ASSIST analysis modules in three different modes.
+Below we describe how to set up and run the RNASSIST analysis modules in three different modes.

 ### 1. How to set up the environment for Jupyter notebooks
-Jupyter notebooks for ASSIST analysis modules are included to allow researchers to test out the analysis code using the Jupyter notebook interface.
+Jupyter notebooks for RNASSIST analysis modules are included to allow researchers to test out the analysis code using the Jupyter notebook interface.
 The `notebooks` folder contains requirements files capturing software dependencies for the three notebooks included.
 Corresponding requirement file is loaded into each notebook at the beginning of the notebook.

 ### 2. How to launch containers for each analysis module
 Before analysis modules can be launched through standalone containers, the corresponding images need to be loaded.
-You can either use the included Makefile to generate the corresponding images, or download them from [ASSIST Dropbox](https://www.dropbox.com/sh/uajkuclelr409e3/AADUigHDIqBXCaaDvcHo9sv-a?dl=0) in the `images/standalone` folder, place them under the `images/standalone` subfolder of this project, and load them using:
+You can either use the included Makefile to generate the corresponding images, or download them from [RNASSIST Dropbox](https://www.dropbox.com/sh/uajkuclelr409e3/AADUigHDIqBXCaaDvcHo9sv-a?dl=0) in the `images/standalone` folder, place them under the `images/standalone` subfolder of this project, and load them using:
 ```
 make load-standalone-images
 ```